U.S. Department of Justice

 - Have improved access to Bureau directives.
 Currently, a staff member wanting to reference a policy may have to consult an index or search through volumes of directives.
 Simply by using a key word or phrase, a BOPDOCS user can access any policy pertaining to a particular function or operation or find a particular directive by entering a PS or OM number.
 Also, as indicated above, the full set of Bureau directives can be made available to every personal computer in the institution.

 - Cross reference policy for particular functions or operations.
 Often, a single Program Statement does not completely describe all aspects of a program because responsibility for the function or operation is divided among several departments.
 BOPDOCS allows the user to quickly search the entire body of current policy to find and display all directives that contain “key words” that the user has selected.
+(For example, searching for the words “performance pay” would find all documents containing those words.)
+In the Central Office, staff developing or revising a Program Statement can quickly identify other Program Statements which may need to be revised.

 - Increase the likelihood that staff know what policy is current.
 BOPDOCS is updated monthly and includes a function to inform the reader of new policies issued.
 Staff can have current policy available monthly even if they did not receive a paper copy.
 A search for the term CDNEWS provides a report file containing the latest directives index information for that CD ROM.